kferris10/Ch2-One-Way-Anova-p2/index.md

 ---
 ## Permutations for Insect Sprays

 We will use a `for` loop to permute the data 1000 times.
-Each time we'll `shuffle` or permute the data to get a permuted test statistics.
+Each time we'll `shuffle` or permute the data to get a permuted test statistic.
 I'll create a matrix called `Tstar` to store the permuted test statistics.

 If you want to learn more about this code, please ask.